myatktun/myatktun.github.io/_sources/Java.rst

 * `ObjectInputStream`_, `ObjectOutputStream`_, `Serializing`_, `Deserializing`_
 * object represented as sequence of bytes, including data, type and types of data
 * serialized object written to a file can be read and deserialized to recreate object in memory
-* serialization and deserialization is JVM independent, operations can be on different platform
+* serialization and deserialisation is JVM independent, operations can be on different platform

 ObjectInputStream
 -----------------